 Grounding techniques are a tool, not a treatment.
 They're useful for the acute moments: the 2am spiral, the pre-meeting panic, the Sunday dread.
 But if you're using them every day just to get through, that's a sign the anxiety needs more than a coping skill.

-CBT (Cognitive Behavioral Therapy) treats the patterns underneath the anxiety, not just the symptoms on top.
-We use it with most of our anxiety clients, and most people notice a shift within 4 to 6 sessions.
+CBT (Cognitive Behavioral Therapy) treats patterns underneath the anxiety, not just the symptoms on top.
+Most people notice a real shift within 4 to 6 sessions.
+We use it with most of our anxiety clients.

 If you're ready to talk about it, you can book a free consultation.
 We'll figure out what's going on and whether we're a good fit.
 No pressure.